• Recipes

 Step-by-Step Instructions

-marinara sauce poured over pasta in an Instant Pot
+Marinara sauce in an Instant Pot.

-An Instant Pot filled with penne pasta and marinara next to a plate of cooked chicken tenders
+Cooked penne pasta with marinara in an Instant Pot next to a plate of cooked chicken breast slices.

-panko toasted in a saute pan
+Toasted panko in a saute pan.

 FAQ About Chicken Parm Pasta